bdiallo10/seattle-soccer-tournament/GoalAndTodos.md

 finish routes//DONE
 finish servers//DONE

+frontEnd Routers are now properly working//DONE create all the pages that will be needed//DONE create the routes//Done create header component/DONE create footer component/DONE create a navbar//DONE
+Install bootstrap//DONE

+model files are created/DONE
+model fill up the models file/DONE

 BLOCKER, BRING IT UP TO TUTORING
 TEST THE BACKEND AND MAKE SURE IT'S WORKING

-frontEnd Routers are now properly working//DONE

-create all the pages that will be needed//DONE create the routes//Done

-model files are created
-model fill up the models file
-create header component
-create footer component
-create a navbar
-Install bootstrap//DONE
+NAVBAR IS CREATED BUT IT'S NOT WORKING

 Step 2

-Make sure tournament is fully functional
-Make sure team is fully functional
-Make sure player is fully function
-Make sure you can create a tournament, add multiple team, add a player within each team
+Add all the forms for tournament, team and player//DONE Add all the add button, update button and delete button//DONE Make sure forms are send data to database//DONE

+Add the following button on tournament, team and players
+    a) edit
+    b) delete

+MODEL RELATIONSHIP IN REACT
+Keep in mind that that
+ a) the same team can exist in all the tournament
+ b) Players can only be in one team

 Step 3
 Make sure user is fully functional